IAKOBVS/find-and-replace/README.md

 ```
 find-and-replace [FIND] [REPLACE] [OPTIONS]...
 [FILES]...
 Options:
+  -g
+    Replace all occurrences of FIND with REPLACE.
+    The default replaces only the first occurrence.
   -i[SUFFIX]
     Replace files in-place.
 The default is printing to stdout.
     If SUFFIX is provided, backup the original file suffixed with SUFFIX.